xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

   For more info, see the section {% link "Orders" ref_r4PbRx4Z %} of the X-Cart Knowledge Base.

-* **Catalog** : This section provides all required tools for the catalog management as well as the tools for the data import/export.
+* **Catalog** : This section provides all the required tools for the catalog management as well as the tools for data import and export.

   For more info, see the sections {% link "Products" ref_5vJ9gwBl %}, {% link "Product Classes and Attributes" ref_T90ZcEpP %} and {% link "Import-Export" ref_TANvG2De %} of the X-Cart Knowledge Base.

-* **Users** : This section providers all the necessary tools for user accounts' management, both admins and customers.
+* **Users** : This section provides all the necessary tools for the management of user accounts.

    For more info, see the section {% link "Users" ref_QdN8kJnH %} of the X-Cart Knowledge Base.